G3n-Avocato/Darkly/Darkly/SQL Injection - User Data/Ressources/README.md

     * We now have a list of all the columns of the 'users' table

 * `105 OR 1=1 UNION SELECT countersign, 1 FROM users`
-    * In the countersign field of our "GetThe Flag" user we find a hashed code in MD5 : 5ff9d0165b4f92b14994e5c685cdce28.
+    * In the countersign field corresponding to the "GetThe Flag" user we find a hashed code in MD5 : 5ff9d0165b4f92b14994e5c685cdce28.
     * When we decode it we find "FortyTwo".
     * We can't do anything with it yet.